-- From Linear Algebra : Computation of the number of solutions of a system of linear equations. - From Control Theory : Rank of a matrix can be used to determine whether a linear system is controllable, or observable. - From Algorithmics : Some natural algorithmic problems can be expressed in terms of rank computation and determinant computation. - From Complexity Theory : In the context of seperating complexity classes, it might facilitate application of the well developed algebraic techniques.
+- From Linear Algebra : Computation of the dimension of the solution space of a system of linear equations. - From Control Theory : Rank of a matrix can be used to determine whether a linear system is controllable, or observable. - From Algorithmics : Some natural algorithmic problems can be expressed in terms of rank computation and determinant computation. - From Complexity Theory : In the context of seperating complexity classes, it might facilitate application of the well developed algebraic techniques.